-A net increase in expenditures of \$44 million is requested for FY 22/23.
+A net increase in expenditures of \$34 million is requested for FY 22/23.

 - Salaries & Benefits - A net increase is due to annual merit and pension cost increases.
-The increase is also related to critical staffing plans throughout the different divisions in the department, as well as the need to meet the public's request for an increase to unincorporated patrol, expressed in the Unincorporated Communities Initiative Outreach Report (BOS 3.5 5/25/21) and the staffing for Lake Mathew's Patrol station and East End Aviation Unit - Services & Supplies - A net increase is primarily due to County property insurance rate increases, and operational need increases in the following accounts: cellular phones and communications equipment, protective gear, building maintenance and maintenance other, pre-employment services and Academy food, professional and consultant services for PMO unit, and increases to utilities expense.
+The increase is also related to critical staffing plans throughout the different divisions in the department, as well as the need to meet the public's request for an increase to unincorporated patrol, expressed in the Unincorporated Communities Initiative Outreach Report (BOS 3.5 5/25/21) and the staffing for Lake Mathew's Patrol station and East End Aviation Unit. - Services & Supplies - A net increase is primarily due to County property insurance rate increases, and operational need increases in the following accounts: cellular phones and communications equipment, protective gear, building maintenance and maintenance pre-employment other. services and Academy food, professional and consultant services for PMO unit, and increases to utilities expense.

-A net increase of \$44.3 million is requested for FY 22/23.
-This is due to an increase in Prop 172 Sales Tax revenues to fund a portion of the Department's increased labor costs.
+A net increase of \$38 million is requested for FY 22/23.
+This is due to an increase in Prop 172 Sales Tax

 - 11026 Federal Asset Forfeiture

-- □ \$3 million
+- \$3 million

 - 11167 Local Revenue Fund 2011

 - □ \$2.9 million

-- 11013 Auto Theft Interdiction (RAID)
+• 11013 - Auto Theft Interdiction (RAID)

-- □ \$1.8 million
+- \$1.8 million

 - 11085 Booking Recovery Fund

-□ \$1.5 million
+- \$1.5 million

-In Recommended Budget, the department has a net county cost allocation of \$377.9 million.
+The department has a net county cost allocation of \$377.9 million.